C4Q/AC3.2-BlackJack/README.md

 As https://robots.thoughtbot.com/building-ios-interfaces-custom-button points out, views (much like ogres) have layers.
 And these layers have properties that can be manipulated.
 Thoughtbot demonstrates this by rounding the corners for a button with some code inside viewDidLoad().
 It's generally nicer to put this kind of styling in its own file, especially if you're styling a bunch of buttons at once.

 First, we round the corners of our button by setting the cleverly named self.layers.cornerRadius.
 If you know CSS, corner radius should feel pretty familiar.
-We set it to 5.0 -- the number refers to pixel width.
+We set it to 5.0.
+Higher numbers mean rounder buttons.
+We just want it slightly round.

 ![](https://cloud.githubusercontent.com/assets/19174201/20250630/b6cab184-a9de-11e6-90ad-f3d3c18ff2cf.png)